IJSComplexMatter/cddm/doc/autoapi/cddm/video/index.rst

    :type fps: float
    :param max_delay: Max delay that visualization can produce before it starts skipping frames.
    :type max_delay: float

    :returns: **video** -- A multi-frame iterator
    :rtype: iterator

+   .. rubric:: Examples

+   First create some test data of a dual video

+   >>> video = random_video(count = 256, dual = True)
+   >>> video = show_video(video)

+   Now we can load video to memory, and play it as we load frame by frame...

+   >>> v1,v2 = asarrays(play(video, fps = 30),count = 256)

+.. function:: play_threaded(video, fps=None)

+   Plays video for real-time visualization.

+   You must first call show functions (e.g. :func:`show_video`) to specify what needs to be played.
+This function performs the actual display when in a for loop.

+   :param video: A multi-frame iterable object.
+   :type video: iterable
+   :param fps: Expected FPS of the input video.
+If rendering of video is too slow
+               for the expected frame rate, frames will be skipped to assure the expected acquisition.
+Therefore, you must match exactly the acquisition frame rate with this parameter.
+   :type fps: float, optional

+   :returns: **video** -- A multi-frame iterator
+   :rtype: iterator